wi7a1ian/nip-lab-2018/README.md

 			...
 		```
 		*Note: The controller's constructor uses Dependency Injection to inject the database context (BlogPostsContext) into the controller.*
-	1. Allow rerieval of all the blog posts.
+	1. Allow retrieval of all the blog posts.
 Update `BlogPostsController.cs`
 		```csharp
 		// GET api/blogposts
 		[HttpGet]